hyperware-ai/hyperware-book/src/kit/boot-real-node.md

 ## Discussion

-`kit boot-real-node` makes it easier to run a node by reducing the number of steps to download the Kinode core binary and launch a node.
+`kit boot-real-node` makes it easier to run a node by reducing the number of steps to download the Hyperdrive binary and launch a node.
-Be cautious using `boot-real-node` before Kinode core `1.0.0` launch without specifying the `--version` flag: the default `--version latest` may use a new major version of Kinode core!
+Be cautious using `boot-real-node` before Hyperdrive `1.0.0` launch without specifying the `--version` flag: the default `--version latest` may use a new major version of Hyperdrive!

 ## Arguments